ATLAS-CMS-ZCounting/zcounting/README.md

 - fill: The LHC fill number
 - beginTime: The begin time of the measurement as a string in the format "YY/MM/DD HH:MM:SS" in UTC.
 - endTime: The same as beginTime but for the end of the measurement.
-- instDelLumi: The instantaneous recorded luminosity during the measurement (in $\mathrm{pb}^{-1}\mathrm{s}^{-1}$).
+- instRecLumi: The instantaneous recorded luminosity during the measurement (in $\mathrm{pb}^{-1}\mathrm{s}^{-1}$).
-- ZRate: The number of measured Z bosons divided by the time of the measurement in seconds (This can be seen as the recorded Z boson rate, which is independent on the reference luminosity).
+- recZRate: The number of measured Z bosons divided by the time of the measurement in seconds (This can be seen as the recorded Z boson rate, which is independent on the reference luminosity).
 - delLumi: The integrated delivered luminosity measured during the measurement (in $\mathrm{pb}^{-1}$).
 - delZCount: The number of Z bosons divided by the recorded luminosity during the measurement multiplied by the delivered luminosity in the total time of the measurement (This can be seen as the delivered number of Z bosons during the total time of the measuremend.
 The reference luminosity is used to extrapolate to the total number of produced Z bosons, independent of the detector).